 John, so very rich, established a foundation in his name (Jerwood Foundation) in 1977.
-He made ??a lot of generous donations , thus explaining the existence of this photo where John is present alongside Queen Elizabeth.
+He made a lot of generous donations , thus explaining the existence of this photo where John is present alongside Queen Elizabeth.
 The Foundation is particularly active today, as it is very well known.

 Gakuranman bought and reviewed a book about this foundation on an article devoted to him, and he especially noted that John was very little mentioned in the book.
 Isn’t he, however, the man behind many deeds that are done today?
 How can we forget that?
-How can this foundation let the precious artifacts from its founder’s life rot in the dark?
+How can this foundation let the precious artefacts from its founder’s life rot in the dark?

 There are still traces of the family fortune in the house.
 Below, the shares from that period, cardboard!
 Investments mainly in the pharmaceutical field.
 These companies still exist today.